wuyingjie1002/like_spider/like_spider/doc/en/readme.txt

 DB_NAME: database name
 DB_CHARSET: database character set

+TIME_OUT: request expiration time, unit: second

 Proxy settings
-HEADERS: Proxy User-Agent, this parameter is a list type, you can configure multiple, randomly select one when accessing
+HEADERS: proxy User-Agent, this parameter is a list type, you can configure multiple, randomly select one when accessing.
-PROXIES: Proxy ip, this parameter is a list type, you can configure multiple, randomly select one when accessing
+PROXIES: proxy ip, this parameter is a list type, you can configure multiple, randomly select one when accessing.

+PHANTOMJS: absolute path of phantomjs, if you do not need to get the webpage after javascript is running, you can ignore this.

+WAIT_TIME: webdriver waits for the page to finish loading, unit: second.

-LOG_DIR: Program execution log, if enabled, to ensure write access to this directory
+LOG_DIR: program execution log, if enabled, to ensure write access to this directory.

-EXCEL_DIR: excel file storage directory, if enabled, to ensure that this directory has write permission
+EXCEL_DIR: excel file storage directory, if enabled, to ensure that this directory has write permission.

 Note: In the actual development process, when you need to import like_spider, you need to import config_spider1 first, the name here is the name of the configuration file you copied and modified, pay attention to your directory hierarchy when importing.